 Open since 1998, Field of Dogs is the only fenced dog park in San Rafael.
-It is ¾ acre and fenced with 4’ high chain link.
+It is ¾ acre and fenced with 4 ft. high chain link.

-Watch this site for updates on the progress of the improvements.
-After the park re-opens, we will have a re-opening play day and fundraiser so watch this space.
+Construction is nearly done, well ahead of the originally projected November date, our gratitude to County Parks and the contractor they hired.
+The park will probably re-open soon, perhaps by the end of October, watch this space.
+After the park opens, we will have a re-opening play day and fundraiser so check back here.
 If you want to volunteer to help organize the play day, send us an email.

 Other dog parks in Marin include: